ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 that it ONLY passes along the new monoidal sum; NOT the edited state from step to step.
 In mathematic terms it's still correct since we can compute an up-to-date version of the state; but we have to compute it from scratch every time we run an action!
 Clearly not great for performance!
-Ironically we can provide a more optimal version using the State monad which we've generalized over!
+Like I said earlier you can actually implement a more efficient version of `MonadUpdate` using `State`!
 We DO still need a dependency on `ApplyAction p s` though, so keep that in mind.
 If we have one available we can do something like this:

 ```haskell
 instance ApplyAction p s => MonadUpdate (State (p, s)) p s where